 - 17. Identify basic theories, concepts, and models from a range of social and behavioral disciplines that are used in public health research and practice - 18.
-Describe steps and procedures for the planning, implementation, and evaluation of

-- 19. Develop and adapt approaches to problems that take into account cultural differences and identify community assets and available resources - 20.
+Describe steps and procedures for the planning, implementation, and evaluation of public health programs, policies, and interventions - 19.
+Develop and adapt approaches to problems that take into account cultural differences and identify community assets and available resources - 20.
 Appreciate the importance of working collaboratively with diverse communities and constituencies (e.g. researchers, practitioners, agencies, and organizations)